cheruvu1/dodapps0417/README.md

   - It can deliver updates to many applications simultaneously with built-in dependency management for which updates occur first.
   - It ensures that any integration that needs to be managed at the Big Bang umbrella layer has occurred before package deployment.

-This template supports a multi-environment template for two distinct deployments: `prod` and `dev`.
-Additional environments can be added by replicating one of the existing folders.

-Each environment consists of a Kubernetes manifest containing Flux resources (`bigbang.yaml`), a Kustomization file (`kustomization.yaml`), values to pass to Big Bang (`configmap.yaml`), secrets (`secrets.enc.yaml`), and additional files used to deploy resources.
+Each strategy consists of a Kubernetes manifest containing Flux resources (`bigbang.yaml`), a Kustomization file (`kustomization.yaml`), values to pass to Big Bang (`configmap.yaml`), secrets (`secrets.enc.yaml`), and additional files used to deploy resources.
 All of the environments share a `base` folder to allow reusability of values between environments.

 > To insure variables (e.g. `${fp}`) are set correctly, execute all of the steps below in the same terminal window.